Maximising the UK Dementia Research Moonshot for people affected by dementia

 In practice, this should mean an extra £800 million over ten years for dementia research.

 This should be a major step in the right direction.
-We now need to ensure these funds are well spent.
+We now need to ensure these funds are committed to and well spent.

 Dementia is one of the greatest health challenges facing society, both in the UK and around the world.